All-Hands-AI/OpenHands/README.md

     ghcr.io/opendevin/opendevin:0.6
 ```

 You'll find OpenDevin running at [http://localhost:3000](http://localhost:3000) with access to `./workspace`.
-Place your code in `./workspace` to have Devin operate on them.
+To have OpenDevin operate on your code, place it in `./workspace`.

 OpenDevin will only have access to this workspace folder.
 The rest of your system will not be affected as it runs in a secured docker sandbox.